-For the performance stock that was awarded in fiscal 2019, all of the shares were forfeited based on the Company's performance for the three-year fiscal period that ended June 30, 2021.
-Performance stock awards that were granted in fiscal 2018 with respect to the three-year fiscal period that ended June 30, 2020 vested at 67.5% of target, and performance stock awards that were granted in fiscal 2017 with respect to the three-year performance period that ended on June 30, 2019 vested at 78.87% of target.
-With respect to the grants of restricted stock shown above, a total of 12,000 shares of restricted stock granted to officers and 0 shares of restricted stock granted to directors were forfeited.
-With respect to the grants of restricted stock units shown above, a total of 0 shares were forfeited.
+Performance stock awards that were granted in fiscal 2022 for the three-year vesting period that ended June 30, 2024 vested at 148.7% of target.
+Performance stock awards that were granted in fiscal 2021 with respect to the three-year fiscal period that ended June 30, 2023 vested at 89.4% of target.
+For performance stock awards that were granted in fiscal 2020 with respect to the three-year performance period that ended on June 30, 2022, all of the shares were forfeited based on the Corporation's performance for such vesting period.
+With respect to the grants of restricted stock shown above, a total of 2,413 shares of restricted stock granted to officers were forfeited and 0 shares of restricted stock granted to directors were forfeited.
+With respect to the grants of restricted stock units shown above, a total of 6,427 shares were forfeited.

-Material Features of the Plan
+Material Features of the Omnibus Plan

-A summary of the material features of the Plan and the federal income tax consequences of the Plan follows.
-Statements about the Plan are qualified by and subject to the actual provisions of the Plan, which is attached as Appendix A.
+A summary of the material features of the Omnibus Plan and the federal income tax consequences of the Omnibus Plan follows.
+Statements about the Omnibus Plan are qualified by and subject to the actual provisions of the Omnibus Plan, which is attached as Appendix A.